mchia157/comp423-course-notes/docs/tutorials/go-setup.md

 #### Step 2.
 Reopen the Project in a VSCode Dev Container
 Reopen the project in the container by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running `go --version` to see your dev container is running a recent version of Go.
+Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running `go version` to see your dev container is running a recent version of Go.